xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

 Each ability can be used by number keys from [1] to [8], and link can use these ability to attack enemies.
 Images for ability effects and icons are by Baihua Yang via www.pixilart.com .

 - New Actions for Link (Baihua Yang):
-   Added 2 new actions for Link: Jump and Dash.
+   Added 2 new actions for Link: Jump [J] and Dash [K].
 In current development, Link cannot be hit by any attack if he is jumping or dashing.
 Both actions have short cooldowns.
 Link cannot jump over blocks.

 - New Cheat Code Option (Patrick Cheng):
    Keyboard input cheat code added.
 By directly tying in the cheat code during the game can activate the cheat code.
 A audio will be played when the cheat code is activated sucessfully.